-Enisha Williams serves as Manager, Leadership Programs at the George W. Bush Institute.
+Enisha Williams serves as Senior Program Manager, Leadership Programs at the George W. Bush Institute.
 In this role, she oversees the day-to-day operations of the Stand-To Veteran Leadership Program, including scholar and speaker logistics, programmatic elements, and communication efforts.
 Enisha also supports the logistics and execution of Presidential Leadership Scholars, Liberty & Leadership Program, and the Women’s Initiative Fellowship at the Bush Institute.

 Formerly, Enisha lived in the Washington, D.C. area where she produced events for notable issue-based organizations such as the Clinton Foundation, The Rockefeller Foundation, and the Peter G. Peterson Foundation.